marckoch/seamcarving/README.md

 ## Stage 4

-We input an image and create a new version of it where the seam is shown as a red line from top to bottom.
+We input an image and create a new version of it where the vertical seam is shown as a red line from top to bottom.

 just execute this: